lichess-org/mobile/README.md

 Follow the [official flutter guide](https://docs.flutter.dev/get-started/install).

+**Note, if you're on Linux**, you should install flutter manually because there is an [issue](https://github.com/lichess-org/mobile/issues/123) with snapd when building Stockfish.

 This project is meant to run on iOS and Android, so you need to follow the "Platform setup" section of that guide to install the iOS and/or Android platform.